lxc-xx/cvpr2014/README.md

 --knn 5 | 5 | FV parts corresponding to these many closest GMM centroids will be updated during processing of every input descriptor
 --vocab 9-104 hog_K256.vocab | | specifies descriptor type location and path to GMM vocabs.
 This option is mandatory, and several options of this kind are allowed.
 --grid 1x3x2x | | specifies the layout of the s-t grid (**x** cells times **y** cells times **t** cells).
 This option is mandatory, and several options of this kind are allowed.
+--buildGmmIndex | | this option will have the GMM vocabs computed and saved to the specified path.
+No Fisher vector will be computed

 ##### Examples: